Publisher: Deep Silver

 Let’s also mention the two areas where you have to meditate and swing the Wii Remote around.
 I spent 10 minutes just trying to find the spot where the game wants me to be and then hold that position and keep swinging until the screen faded.
 I’ve never experienced such unresponsiveness and inaccuracy in the controls.
 Were these even tested?
 As you progress further into the game the enemies get harder and there are more of them.
 You fight probably 100 ghosts just in the second half of the game…that’s a lot of unresponsive Wii flinging.

 With all of that aside, the game is poorly paced with minutes of endless walking and climbing that is slow and tedious and the checkpoints are placed poorly.
-I would die during a boss fight just to fight the ghosts leading up to the boss again instead of the checkpoint is right before the boss.
-Dying isn’t really an issue if you’re quick as killing an enemy gives you health, but there are incense you can pick up to use at healing stations if you need it.
+I would die during a boss fight just to fight the ghosts leading up to the boss again instead of the checkpoint right before the boss.
+Dying isn’t really an issue if you’re quick as killing an enemy gives you health, but there is incense you can pick up to use at healing stations if you need it.

-Outside of this, the visuals are pretty decent while pushing the Wii way too hard with slowdown that is frequent and runs in the single digits it still looks decent.
-The audio sounds like a PS2 game with the same footstep sound through the whole game and low-quality audio bites.
+Outside of this, the visuals are pretty decent while pushing the Wii way too hard with the slowdown that is frequent and runs in the single digits it still looks decent.
+The audio sounds like a PS2 game with the same footstep sound throughout the whole game and low-quality audio bites.
 I honestly feel like this was developed for the GameCube and was pushed to the Wii last minute.

 Overall, is Cursed Mountain worth playing?
 Yes, and no for many reasons.
 If you are running out of games to play on your Wii then go for it, or if you’re just getting into the Wii then it’s a good pick-up, but what experience do you get out of it?
 Just to kill time really.
 The story isn’t memorable, it’s not scary, and the controls suck, so mainly get it just because you need another Wii game to play.